Altar Call – Opelika-Auburn News

 November 27, 2011

-Continue to be thankful long after the turkey and dressing are gone
+Continue to be thankful long after the turkey and

 Thanksgiving Day comes once a year, always on a Thursday.
 It is one of our most enjoyable holidays.
 Football games are on television and in the neighborhood.
 The boys go deer hunting.
 Tables are laden with good food – pumpkin, pecan and potato pies – and even some ambrosia and coconut cake.
 And we must admit: most of us eat too much!